joshwolstenholme/joshwolstenholme.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Josh, a Research Fellow based at Loughborough University.
+I'm Josh, a Lecturer in Physical Geography based at Loughborough University.

 My work focuses on the influence of sediment transport and geomorphic change on flood risk, using a combination of numerical modelling and field observations.